vele616/monorepo/packages/jobboard/website/content/jobs/senior-data-analytics-and-ai-expert-supply-chain-riverflex-pjqSu.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/riverflex"
 companyWebsite: "https://www.riverflex.com/"
-summary: "To apply as a senior data analytics and ai expert at Riverflex, you preferably need to have 5+ years of relevant working experience in the Supply Chain / Manufacturing environment."
+summary: "To apply as a Senior Data Analytics and AI Expert at Riverflex, you preferably need to have 5+ years of relevant working experience in the Supply Chain / Manufacturing environment."
 summaryBackup: "Love #analysis, #javascript, #python?
 Check out this job post!"
 featured: 20
 ---

 ## Job description

+**Location:** Turkey (Remote due to COVID) **Duration:** 3 months
+**Start Date:** Immediate

-**Location:**Turkey (Remote due to COVID)**Duration:**3 months**Start Date:**ImmediateOur client isa large B2C company leading durable goods and consumer electronics manufacturingin Turkey.We are looking for a senior-levelData Analytics and AI expert with experience in Supply Chain / Manufacturing, with AI use case know-how in manufacturing environments to work together with central Supply Chain, IT, andData &AI functions.You will be involved in supporting the development of theend-to-end AI roadmap for the Supply Chain domain.
+Our client is a large B2C company leading durable goods and consumer electronics manufacturingin Turkey.
+We are looking for a senior-levelData Analytics and AI expert with experience in Supply Chain / Manufacturing, with AI use case know-how in manufacturing environments to work together with central Supply Chain, IT, andData &AI functions.
+You will be involved in supporting the development of theend-to-end AI roadmap for the Supply Chain domain.
 This is an exciting opportunity for the right candidate to grow working with a talented and high-performing team.

 ## Key Responsibilities